All Episodes

 If you got Nancy Pelosi running the House and you got Chucky Schumer running the Senate, it is for the country an unmitigated disaster.

-Uh these two seats matter.
+These two seats matter.

-These votes that are are now going to take place all throughout the next three hours of this program.
+These votes that are now going to take place all throughout the next three hours of this program.

-And I will be reminding you often that if you haven't voted, I can just say your country needs you.
+And I will be reminding you often that if you haven't voted, I can just say your country needs you and it is imperative everything that we hold dear, frankly, is hanging in the balance.

-Every if you like President Trump and you like his accomplishments the last four years, do understand Pelosi and Schumer with a House and Senate majority will undo all of the good that has been done the last four years.
+If you like President Trump and you like his accomplishments the last four years, do understand Pelosi and Schumer with a House and Senate majority will undo all of the good that has been done the last four years.

-Uh as it relates to never-ending investigations into the president, his family, that will continue as well.
+As it relates to never-ending investigations into the president, his family, that will continue as well.

-Uh, you can stop it.
+You can stop it.

 You're six points behind.

-You're on your own 20, two minutes left in the game, no timeouts.
+Two minutes left in the game, no timeouts.

-That's that's where I look at Georgia now.
+That's where I look at Georgia now.

 This election will be won or lost in the great state of Georgia in the next four hours until polls close.

-Now, I'm making an assumption here, is that with 8,000 poll watchers, and they did apparently keep eyes on the drop boxes that frankly, in my humble opinion, shouldn't exist, like a consent decree agreement that never should have been entered into with the Secretary of State that the governor who claims he has no authority to call a special session for the House legislature to undo the consent agreement that was that the Georgia Secretary of State went into
+like a consent decree agreement that never should have been entered into with the Secretary of State, that the governor who claims he has no authority to call a special session for the House legislature to undo the consent agreement that the Georgia Secretary of State went into with the Georgia Democratic Party,

-with the Georgia Democratic Party, the Democratic Senatorial Campaign Committee, the Democratic Senate uh Congressional Committee, uh, that allowed for the drop boxes and the dual signature verification standards.
+the Democratic Senatorial Campaign Committee, the Democratic Senate Congressional Committee that allowed for the drop boxes and the dual signature verification standards.

 Nobody wanted him to check Cobb County at the time.

-And what's going on there, because I assume Fulton County probably understands they might be under a lot more scrutiny this time than last time based on what we've learned since the election.
+Because I assume Fulton County probably understands they might be under a lot more scrutiny this time than last time based on what we've learned since the election.

-And God only knows how many weeks after today we might be finding thousands of votes again in Georgia.
+And God only knows how many weeks after today, we might be finding thousands of votes again in Georgia.

-By every objective measure, it was an unmitigated disaster in the general election down there, but we knew that in the lead up with the primaries, you know, hence the criticism of the New York Times, the AP, and so many others in agreement that Georgia needed needs a lot of work to be done on its its voting system.
+But we knew that in the lead up with the primaries, you know, hence the criticism of the New York Times, the AP, and so many others in agreement that Georgia needs a lot of work to be done on its voting system.

-They had the opportunity, they didn't do it.
+They didn't do it.

 But with that said, it's neither here nor there.